bartmika/timekit/README.md

 # timekit
-Additional helpful functions for Golang [`time.Time`](https://pkg.go.dev/time) package to make your life easier
+Additional helpful functions for Golang [`time.Time`](https://pkg.go.dev/time) package to make your life easier.
+All functions only use `UTC`.

 ## Installation